 Therefore, the most advisable approach while performing such upgrades is to consult your sales/billing team and make sure the discount you used to have is valid with this new package.
 If it is not, you may easily request a different one, calling upon the fact you’ve been with your company for quite a long time period.

 2. Billing cycle change

 Different plans do not have just different quotas and pricing, sometimes they may differ by the billing cycle, which means the period between renewals.
-Usually, the shorter the billing cycle is, the more the monthly price becomes; therefore it is advisable to check whether your next plan is going to support semi-annual, annual or biennial cycles.
+Usually, the shorter the billing cycle is, the more the monthly price becomes; therefore it is advisable to check whether your next plan is going to support semi-annual, annual, or biennial cycles.

 The thing is that by default many providers of business hosting packages (also known as semi-dedicated solutions) and virtual private servers (VPS) set only the monthly fee.
 It is however recommended to find out whether other payment options are available.
-If those are not, you may offer them your conditions of purchasing the package or server for a year – with monthly cost being cut to some extent.
+If those are not, you may offer them your conditions of purchasing the package or server for a year – with monthly costs being cut to some extent.

 Hosting Technical Issues

 The technical aspect of upgrades concerns nothing but the transfers.
 Account transfers are usually required for service type change – upgrade from shared hosting to the reseller, business, virtual or dedicated server.
 It may, however, also be needed in case of an upgrade within the same service range.
 This includes new packages that require more powerful servers, a lack of space on the current machine, and some more.
 Regardless of the reason for the transfer, here are the main points you need to check.

 Forgetting about the nameservers means increasing the downtime of our website.
 DNS propagation alone may take 24-72 hours.
 And what if there’s nothing to propagate since nothing was changed?
 You get your account on a different server with your domain pointing to an old one, where the account is likely to have been already removed.
 Not the best way to organize a transfer.